AGhost-7/pogostick/README.md

 [1]: http://docs.scala-lang.org/tutorials/tour/implicit-parameters.html

 ### TODOs
-- Add debugging without the overhead.
-Look into the possibility of using sweetjs node loader to have this working.
+- Add debugging without the overhead. ~~Look into the possibility of using sweetjs node loader to have this working.~~ Use `debug` module to add good debug functionality.
+Avoid doing operations outide of the debug statement; always make it possible for v8 to inline the operation.
 - Stream-based implementation